Molcas/OpenMolcas/doc/source/users.guide/programs/rasscf.rst

   If the number of additional subgroups is not zero there are additional entries for each subgroup: The dimension of the subgroup and the list of orbitals in the subgroup counted relative to the first orbital in this symmetry.
-Note, the input lines can not be longer than 180 characters and the program expects continuation lines as many as there are needed.
+Note, the input lines cannot be longer than 180 characters and the program expects continuation lines as many as there are needed.
   As an example assume an atom treated in :math:`C_{2v}` symmetry for which the d\ :math:`_{z^2}` orbitals (7 and 10) in symmetries 1 may mix with the